SafeKepper/Analysis-of-HR-Survey-Data---Employee-Turnover-Prediction-Using-Machine-Learning/README.md

 ### Modeling and Evaluation

-Various Models were built, Concluded on a XGBoost model comprising 500 Desision trees was used to determine feature importance in will a employee quit or not.
-The below plot shows that Tenure duration, Satisfaction level, project contribution  are the top 3 most important factors and Monthly work hours are correlated to theses features.
+Various models were built, Concluded on a XGBoost model comprising 500 Desision trees was used to determine feature importance in deciding whether an employee would quit or not.
+The below plot shows that tenure duration, satisfaction level, and project contribution  are the top 3 most important factors, and monthly work hours are correlated to these features.
-The overall model performed with 98.1% accuracy and 94.5 F1.

 ![Important Features](.//images/output.png)
+Overall, the model performed with 98.1% accuracy and 94.5% F1.

 ## Conclusion

-The Model can benefit company in knowing if an employee will quit or not.
-Further examinations can be performed to look at various phenomenon occuring at various tenure duration.
-Focusing on Satisfaction level and various factors that contributing to that will be beneficial in helping the stakeholder address thier business problem retaining employees.
+The model can benefit the company by letting it know if an employee will quit or not.
+We can conduct further examinations to investigate various phenomena that occur at different tenure durations.
+Focusing on satisfaction levels and various factors that contribute to that will be beneficial in helping the stakeholder address their business problem of retaining employees.